 This model has many benefits: making new friends, tuning in to the seasons and local ecology, sharing knowledge and skills, learning the latest in urban agriculture methods, leading the way in food security and eating a great variety of fresh food!
-Anyone can get involved but must attend 90 minute induction as a garden volunteer.
+Anyone can get involved but must attend a short induction as a garden volunteer.
 It's the perfect place for a beginner to start to learn how to grow food.
 "Learning by doing” is how we do it here.
+Current garden and community greening programs are funded by City of Port Phillip, Transurban and the Australian Communities Environment Program.

 Our community garden products for the public include: